RDCH106/pycoinmon/README.md

 ## Installation

+You can install or upgrade pycoinmon with:

+`$ pip install pycoinmon --upgrade`

-You can install from source with:
+Or you can install from source with:

 ```
 $ git clone https://github.com/RDCH106/pycoinmon.git --recursive
 $ cd pycoinmon
+$ pip install .
 ```

 ## Usage

 To check the top 10 cryptocurrencies ranked by their market cap, simply execute
 ```
-$ python pycoinmon
+$ pycoinmon
 ```

 ### Options